 Managed Detection and Response (MDR) helps clients orchestrate and automate their security operations to improve performance and readiness levels in a cyber threat.
 To sum it up in three words, MDR provides Visibility into potential threats, Readiness to detect and address malicious activity on your corporate networks and Resilience to maintain business continuity in the face of uncertainty.
 Essentially, MDR is a way of outsourcing cybersecurity management to a team with the resources and knowledge to secure digital environments.
 This takes the burden off internal IT teams.
 The IT teams are often understaffed and do not have the budget to ensure security across the complex IT infrastructure.

 MDR manifests in several different ways, and a good MDR service provider will not give you an off the shelf product, instead of tailoring the approach to your business requirements.
 MDR covers IT, OT (Operational Technology), user monitoring, cloud security, endpoint threat detection, and brand risk protection.
 A comprehensive MDR programme would significantly reduce the meantime to detect and response to cyberattacks by providing real-time threat reports and advice for remediation.
 What sets MDR apart from MSSPs is that the former takes a more granular and forensic approach to cybersecurity.
-Obrela integrates and monitors a versatile IT and OT environment to gain complete visibility, analyse, predict and prevent cyber security threats in real-time.
+Obrela integrates and monitors a versatile IT and OT environment to gain complete visibility, analyze, predict and prevent cyber security threats in real-time.
 This allows MDR service providers to protect business-critical data and crown jewels from advanced and strategic threat actors.

 According to Gartner, Managed Security Service Providers (MSSPs), similarly to MDR providers, are a form of outsourced monitoring and management of security devices and systems.
 However, unlike MDR providers, MSSPs generally cover broader cybersecurity issues.
 These include implementing firewalls, conducting penetration tests, managing patching and responding to cybersecurity emergencies.
 MSSPs provide a more general approach to cybersecurity management.
 This may consist of day-to-day monitoring designed to reduce the number of operational security personnel an enterprise needs to maintain an acceptable security posture.
 This takes place through software or services that businesses may not have access to with internal security teams.